Codeleaker/usbliter8/README.md

 ---

+### Freedom of Information & Disclosure

+Neither Magnet Forensics nor any other corporation can stand in the way of disclosing vulnerabilities that affect millions of devices owned by ordinary citizens.
+Transparency and public awareness are fundamental to technical security and digital integrity.

+> **Article 19 — Universal Declaration of Human Rights (UN):**
+> *"Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers."*

+---

 > **SAY NO TO CENSORSHIP!**
 Tethered bootrom exploit for Apple A12, S4/S5 & A13 SoCs (A12X/Z can theoretically be supported as well, but it's not implemented yet).